 If you have a background in just about any academic subject, you can almost certainly find work tutoring junior high, high school, college students and even adults, in some instances.
 You can do this independently, via word-of-mouth, dealing directly with children and parents who live near you or you can affiliate yourself with a tutoring service.
 In addition to well-known, accredited businesses such as Sylvan, there are services that match students and tutors in virtually every city.

 While such a service will command a commission, it provides the benefit of establishing a fee collection service, a screening service and simply a way to introduce you to paying customers.
 Tutoring is offered both in-person and online.
-This article provides some useful tips about ways to proceed as an independent tutor.

 The pay rate for tutors is highly variable but fees of $40-50 per hour for high school students are commonplace and if you have sufficient skills to offer tutoring to college level students, $80 per hour fees are not unheard of, making it possible to bring in a significant amount of money without working a lot of hours.
 Vertex42.com offers a simple and free invoice template to use when billing your clients.